deviateltd/silverstripe-cacheable/README.md

 This task is in itself, very memory intensive, so it can be passed some parameters to help with debugging and to improve performance:

-Pass the following to restrict the cache rebuilding to just Live or just Draft items, this is useful if you know your CMS users aren't using the preview mode, or you're stress testing only the frontend:
+Pass the following to restrict the cache rebuilding to just "Live" or just "Draft" items, this is useful if you know your CMS users aren't using the preview mode, or you're stress testing only the frontend:

     Stage=Live